Top 10 Disney World Counter Service Restaurants

 Whether you want something on the healthier side or a platter of fried delights, Columbia Harbour House has got you covered.
 It’s also a great place to escape the crowds of Magic Kingdom.
 The portions are hearty, the dishes taste great, and Columbia Harbour House generally offers good value for money.
 From the Lobster Roll to the Grilled Salmon, the menu is ambitious and satisfying.

 Once again, Sunshine Seasons offers something for everyone, with inventive items and familiar favorites.
 Delicious sandwiches, chicken, salmon, and an array of amazing desserts.
-The seating area leaves a little to be desired (perhaps a nice fountain in the middle, wink wink), but overall Sunshine Seasons is strong again.
+The seating area leaves a little to be desired (perhaps a nice fountain in the middle, wink wink) as does its lack of dinner hours, but overall Sunshine Seasons is strong again.

 3. Satu’li Canteen – Pandora: World of Avatar at Animal Kingdom – More ambitious menus are definitely a trend with new counter service restaurants at Walt Disney World, and Avatar Land’s mess hall is no exception.
 Per backstory, this cafeteria has been repurposed into a peaceful dining facility by Alpha Centauri Expeditions (ACE) and adorned with Na’vi art and cultural items.
 Despite that, the setting isn’t quite as interesting as you might expect.